 Note, you will find a lot of Red Bean and Rice recipes which include meat of some sort.
 Its perfectly acceptable to add some if you are wanting a heartier dish.
 Chopped ham or smoked sausage go very well.
 I would brown them in a skillet before adding.

-WHAT TO SERVE WITH RED BEANS AND RICE
+WHAT GOES WITH RED BEANS AND RICE

 You can either serve this tasty dish as a side dish to go along with other foods, such as fried ham steaks or grilled sausage, but it is fabulous all on its own as well, just the spicy beans and rice.
 I love baking up a nice pan of fresh cornbread or corn muffins to go along with this.
 Sweet or savoury, its up to you and it makes for some incredibly good eating.